shivahalder/How-To-Use-Virtual-Private-Network-For-Dummy/README.md

 ```

 Certbot will:
-- Verify you own the domain (via HTTP challenge)
+- Verify you own the domain
 - Issue the certificate
 - Automatically update your Nginx config for HTTPS